 Location: University of California Washington Center, 1608 Rhode Island Avenue, NW, Washington, DC 20036.
 (Dupont Circle metro)

-Examination of the post “Maghreb Spring” state of North African economies, the reforms program adopted by Morocco, and Tunisia’s Ennahda party plan for economic recovery, taking into account the necessity of an inclusive development model, the Maghrebi and Mediterranean contexts, and the role of Europe and the United States Speaker: Francis Ghiles –Senior Research Fellow at the Barcelona Centre for International Affairs -leading expert on the Maghreb.
-(Bio: http://itca.hcp.ma/M-Francis-GHILES_a62.html )
+Examination of the post “Maghreb Spring” state of North African economies, the reforms program adopted by Morocco, and Tunisia’s Ennahda party plan for economic recovery, taking into account the necessity of an inclusive development model, the Maghrebi and Mediterranean contexts, and the role of Europe and the United States.
+Speaker: Francis Ghiles, Senior Research Fellow at the Barcelona Centre for International Affairs (Bio: http://itca.hcp.ma/M-Francis-GHILES_a62.html )

-.
-Daniele Moro –Visiting Scholar at the Center for Transatlantic Relations at SAIS-Johns Hopkins University).
+Discussants/commentators: Samir Chebil, Executive Director Advisor for Tunisia at the World Bank; and Daniele Moro, Visiting Scholar at the Center for Transatlantic Relations at SAIS-Johns Hopkins University).